Pilates for Pregnancy: Navigating the First Trimester with Confidence

 Yes—when guided by a qualified teacher who understands how to adapt the work.
 At The Pilates Clinic, we have certified instructors trained in pregnancy-safe movement.
 While we don’t run separate prenatal classes, our instructors tailor Reformer and Mat sessions with pregnancy in mind, especially for first-time clients.

 It’s always recommended to speak to your GP or midwife before starting or continuing any form of structured exercise.
-The Royal College of Obstetricians and Gynaecologists (RCOG) supports regular, moderate exercise during pregnancy, noting benefits for both physical and emotional wellbeing.
+The Royal College of Obstetricians and Gynecologists (RCOG) supports regular, moderate exercise during pregnancy, noting benefits for both physical and emotional well-being.

 "Women who are already active can continue their activity in pregnancy, with appropriate modifications."